Acute Gastritis

 Approach Considerations

-Surgical intervention is not necessary, except in the case of phlegmonous gastritis.
-With this entity, surgical intervention with resection of the affected area may be the most effective form of treatment.
+Surgical intervention is not necessary for gastritis, except in the case of phlegmonous gastritis or acute necrotizing gastritis.
+With the latter entity, surgical intervention with resection of the affected area may be the most effective form of treatment.

 Consult a gastroenterologist in complicated cases.